Does Silicone Have Microplastics?

 Silicone kitchen items — baking moulds, baby bottles, spatulas — are widely promoted as a safer plastic alternative.
-The picture is more nuanced than the marketing suggests.
+What the research actually shows is more complicated than the marketing suggests.

 Find out your current exposure level